mojaloop/mojaloop-business-docs/vuepress/docs/guides/checking_settlement_details.md

 * **DFSP**: The unique identifier of the DFSP.
 * **Window ID**: The unique identifier of the settlement window being settled.
-* **Debit**: Aggregated debit amount resulting from the transfers that the DFSP engaged in. <question: send transfers or receive transfer?>
+* **Debit**: Aggregated debit amount resulting from the transfers that the DFSP engaged in.
-* **Credit**: Aggregated credit amount resulting from the transfers that the DFSP engaged in. <question: send transfers or receive transfer?>
+* **Credit**: Aggregated credit amount resulting from the transfers that the DFSP engaged in.

 To view further details for a DFSP, click **View Net Positions**.
 The **Multilateral Net Settlement Position** pop-up window is displayed.